broadinstitute/cromshell/README.md

 Alternatively, download the script and put it somewhere...

 # cromshell
- script for interacting with cromwell servers
+ A script for submitting workflows to a cromwell server and monitoring / querying their results.

 requires `column`, `curl`, `mail`, and [jq](https://stedolan.github.io/jq/)